keyme/xbvc/README.md

 under the GPLv2 license.
 HOWEVER, all generated code is the property of it's respective owner to be licensed however they wish.
 Please see the LICENSE file for a copy of the GPL.

+## A note on Floating Point encoding

+XBVC supports 32 bit floating point numbers (ieee-754 single precision floats), HOWEVER, they are encoded with 9 BCD digits of precision for the fraction/decimal portion of the number and transmitted over the wire as integers to avoid ABI incompatability on small MCUs.
+Please be warned that there may be some small rounding error after the 8th decimal digit.

 ## TODO
 1. Provide a python package